-Alice Wang studied Computer Science and International Relations at the University of Toronto and received a BSc in 2005; she also received a BFA from the California Institute of the Arts and MFA from New York University.
-Wang was a fellow at the Université Paris 1 Panthéon-Sorbonne, a Villa Aurora fellow in Berlin, and the recipient of several major grants from the Canada Council for the Arts.
-She's had solo exhibitions at Capsule Shanghai, Human Resources (Los Angeles), 18th Street Arts Center (Santa Monica), and the Project Room at Los Angeles Contemporary Exhibitions (LACE); she has presented work at Armory Center for the Arts (Pasadena), Moscow Museum of Modern Art, K11 Art Foundation in Hong Kong, FLAX Foundation (Los Angeles), and lectured at the Ullens Center for Contemporary Art (UCCA) and Shanghai Project.
-She is currently a Visiting Assistant Professor of Arts at NYU Shanghai.
-Wang co-organises The Magic Hour, an outdoor exhibition site housed on a mesa in the high desert of Twentynine Palms, California.
+Alice Wang (b.1983, Xi'an) received a B.Sc. in Computer Science and International Relations from the University of Toronto, BFA from the California Institute of the Arts, and MFA from New York University.
+She was a fellow at the Université Paris 1 Panthéon-Sorbonne, a Villa Aurora fellow in Berlin, and the recipient of several major grants from the Canada Council for the Arts.
+Wang has presented solo exhibitions at Capsule Shanghai, Visitor Welcome Center, Human Resources, 18th Street Arts Center; participated in group exhibitions, screenings, and performances at the K11 Art Foundation (Hong Kong), Los Angeles Contemporary Exhibition, Armory Center for the Arts (Pasadena), the Moscow Museum of Modern Art, Taikang Space (Beijing), FLAX Foundation, the Hammer Museum; and presented talks at the Ullens Center for Contemporary Art (Beijing), Chronus Art Center (Shanghai), and Shanghai Project.
+She is an assistant professor of arts at New York University Shanghai, and co-organizes The Magic Hour, an outdoor exhibition platform in the Mojave Desert in California.
+Wang is based between Shanghai and Los Angeles.

 Text courtesy Capsule Shanghai.